vjhawar12/vjhawar12/README.md

 # Hi, I'm Vedant 👋

-I'm an computer engineering student @ McMaster University interested in firmware, robotics, and edge AI.
-I'm the former software lead of our school's Drones & UAV Team, and now the current co-president.
+I'm a Computer Engineering student at McMaster University interested in firmware, robotics, and edge AI.
+I previously served as Software Lead for McMaster's Drones & UAV Team, and I now serve as Co-President.

 I'm currently working as an Embedded Firmware Engineer (Contract), building ESP32-based Ethernet sensor nodes for a real deployed monitoring system.